ircdocs/modern-irc/index.md

 These message parts, and parameters themselves, are separated by one or more ASCII SPACE characters `(' ', 0x20)`.

 Most IRC servers limit messages to 512 bytes in length, including the trailing `CR-LF` characters.
-Implementations which include message tags allow an additional 512 bytes for the **tags** section of a message, including the leading `'@'` and trailing space character(s).
-There is no provision for continuation messages at this time.
+Implementations which include [message tags](https://ircv3.net/specs/extensions/message-tags.html) need to allow additional bytes for the **tags** section of a message; clients must allow 8191 additional bytes and servers must allow 4096 additional bytes.
+There is no ratified provision for continuation messages at this time.

 ---